top of page

 kutu booku

 What Do You Do With an Idea?
-Book Analysis: Teaching Children Creative Thinking & Metacognition
+A Journey of Imagination and Growth

-A child immersed in a book, where imagination turns stories into ideas and possibilities.
+Reading gives children the space to sit with curiosity before understanding arrives.
 Some books are remembered for their stories.
-Some for their characters.
-A very small number are remembered for something harder to describe: the way they make the reader feel seen .
-What Do You Do With an Idea? belongs to that small category.
-This amazing, beautifully illustrated book does not try to teach children what to think.
-Instead, it gently introduces them to what it feels like
+Others for their characters.
+But a rare few are cherished for how they make the reader feel seen .
+What Do You Do With an Idea? belongs to that special category.
+This beautifully illustrated book doesn’t just teach children what to think.
+Instead, it gently introduces them to the experience of having an idea —before it’s clear, accepted, or safe.

 kutu booku